vaibhavjain2000/Quizzy_Learning/README.md

   - The teacher should be able to control the access to quizzes.
   - The teacher should be able to copy and share the quiz - code.
   - The teacher should be able to view/ delete the responses.
+  - The teacher should be able to edit/delete the quiz.

 - ### Student

   - The student should be able to attempt a quiz by using the quiz code.
   - The student should be able to see their scores in the attempted quizzes.
+  - The student should be able to view all the quizes made by the teacher.

 ## 🚀 Configuration Guidlelines